-Once installed, your cedar shake roof or cedar shingle requires a small dose of preventative maintenance and a bit of seasonal care.
 We maintain the roofs that we install and can provide our customers with the following maintenance and care services.

 As with any other type of roof, basic maintenance is needed to keep the cedar looking great and performing exceptionally.
 We recommend the following cedar roof maintenance, which the Shake Guys can provide if you so choose: